What does Frank mean?

 Frank is a very popular first name for men (#31 out of 1220, Top 2%) and also a very popular surname for all people (#454 out of 150436, Top 1%).
 (2000 U.S. Census)

 Shown below is the birth name popularity of Frank for boys.
-Frank reached its apex rank of #6 in the U.S. then, and is at #336 presently.
+Frank reached its apex rank of #6 in the U.S. in the 1880s, and is at #336 presently.
 (Top 1000 Birth Names Statistics, 2014)